 Hiram College Profile

-- Students come from 35 states and 30 foreign countries.
+- Students come from 35 states (includes Puerto Rico) and 18 foreign countries.

 - Established in 1977 to extend Hiram's traditional undergraduate curriculum to adult learners.